anthonychaves/2019fa-project-anthonychaves/README.md

   * how to find python executable used by pipenv
   * how to use pipenv from pycharm for pipenv shell, also from command line

+* Python: writing a descriptor
+* Python: testing a descriptor
+* Python: Debugging a descriptor

 * git
   * commands (init, add file, add directory, commit, commit message, branch, merge)
   * branching workflows